Get Started - Faculty

 Phishing is a message-based attack used by cyber criminals to trick you into providing sensitive information or taking an action such as clicking on a malicious link, opening an infected attachment, or responding to a scam.
-Use the “Report Message” button in Lobomail.
+Use the “Report Message” button in Lobomail to report phishing emails.
 Follow the link for information on how to use the “Report Message” option using Android, iOS, Mac, Windows and Outlook Web Access.

-The ISPO also hosts a list of verified phishing emails that have been sent to UNM email addresses, this list is called the Phish Bowl
+The ISPO hosts a list of verified phishing emails that have been sent to UNM email addresses.
+This list is called the Phish Bowl.

 The ISPO also offers information on reporting messages as junk.